 Are you finished with your Christmas decorating?
-Well, if you still need some ideas, come take a tour of our kitchen decorated in simple farmhouse style.
+If you need some ideas and you love farmhouse style, come take a tour of our farmhouse Christmas decor in the kitchen.
 Hopefully, I can inspire you to try some new things in your home.

 Farmhouse Christmas Decor for the Kitchen: